 Sediment

-The graph displays the average monthly sediment losses (lb/acre) and precipitation (inches) for all Discovery Farms Minnesota and Root River Field to Stream Partnership EOF surface water monitoring sites from 2010-2021.
-On average, 72% of the sediment loss occurs in May and June when the soils are vulnerable, crop canopies have not fully established, and there are often convective storms (resulting in the highest, on average, total monthly rainfall).
+The graph below displays the average monthly sediment losses (lbs./acre) and precipitation (inches) for all Discovery Farms Minnesota and Root River Field to Stream Partnership EOF surface water monitoring sites from 2010-2023.
+On average, 70% of the sediment loss occurs in May and June when the soils are vulnerable, crop canopies have not fully established, and there are often convective storms (resulting in the highest, on average, total monthly rainfall).

 Data like these provide a useful tool to help inform the public and work with agricultural producers to reduce nutrient and sediment losses from agricultural lands in Minnesota.